 Youth co-chairs: Recruit responsible young people to serve as co-captains on any or all of your planning teams; they can then lead groups of their peers in carrying out specific tasks.
 For example:

-Be part of the safety patrol for Build Day(s); pass out water to keep everyone hydrated.
+Safety: Be a part of the safety patrol for Build Day(s); pass out water to keep everyone hydrated.